 You can create searches at different levels throughout your account.
 Create searches at the application level to see them in all the projects derived from this specific application.
 You can do so when the information you need to access is only found in that specific project, too.
 Each user can even create their own searches on his or her dashboard.
 With the custom searches feature, you make sure you can access your data efficiently.

 Role-based permission, you manage your users and their permissions

 When you input all your data into one account, you may worry about security and accessibility to the data inside your team.
 We understand that all users are not created equal.
 This is why all accounts include the role-based security feature.
-First thing first, create all the users you need.
+First thing first, you have to create all the users you need.
 If you have a lot of users, you may even want to create user groups to facilitate the assignation of permissions.

 Once your users and user groups are created, you can then assign some permissions to each of them.
 The permissions you can assign cover a lot of different scenarios.
-At the account level, you can make a user project, report, security, template and/or timesheet administrator.
+At the account level, you can make a user project, report, security, template, and/or timesheet administrator.
 You decide according to your own needs.
 Then, at the project level, you can allow each user to create, delete, edit and/or view items as long as make them invisible user or project administrator for this project only.

-Whenever you need to make changes to your users, user groups or their permissions, you can edit all of the above in just a few clicks, within seconds, without having to call a technician.
+Whenever you need to make changes to your users, user groups, or their permissions, you can edit all of the above in just a few clicks, within seconds, without having to call a technician.
 You are the master of your own account.

 1 – SQL: The Classic

-The best-known RDBMS using SQL to create and query databases are IBM DB2, Oracle, Microsoft Access and MySQL.
+The best-known RDBMS using SQL to create and query databases are IBM DB2, Oracle, Microsoft Access, and MySQL.
 Examples of SQL-based databases citizens use every day include banking systems, computerized medical records, and online shopping to name just a few.

 Pros of SQL

-- Well-known language, has been around for over 40 years.
+- Well-known language has been around for over 40 years.